siberex/rpi-notebook/NodeJS.md

 git checkout v14.17.0
 ./configure

-# This will take A LOT of time to compile on Raspberry hardware, use `screen -S nodebuild`
+# Note: This will take A LOT of time to compile on Raspberry hardware
+# Don’t forget to increase swap first!

+# screen -S nodebuild
 make -j4

 sudo make install